AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Best Claims and Customer Satisfaction in Hawaii: State Farm

-State Farm doesn’t always have the cheapest auto insurance rates in Hawaii (on average), but it has higher customer satisfaction scores than most competitors.
+State Farm doesn’t always have the cheapest auto insurance rates in Hawaii, on average, but it has higher customer satisfaction scores than most competitors.
 Depending on what you’re quoted, it may be worth paying a little more for better customer service.
 USAA also has a strong customer service record but is only available to those affiliated with the military.

 It’s worth noting that Island Insurance is not included in the industry reports we looked at, as it’s a small regional insurer — if you know anyone who uses the company, it can be useful to ask about their firsthand experiences.